 The dedicated Rochester guardianship lawyers at Friedman & Ranzenhofer are highly experienced in assisting Western New York residents file for guardianship.
 We are happy to assist you in every step of the guardianship process.
-If you have questions about guardianship, please contact our Rochester guardianship lawyers for a free consultation.
+If you have questions about guardianship, please contact our Rochester guardianship lawyers for a legal consultation.

 Questions About Guardianship | When is a Guardianship Necessary

 Guardianship proceedings are initiated when an interested or concerned party believes that a person, because of his/her mental health, physical, and functional limitations, is unable to manage independently, and as a result, may be at risk of harm.
 While guardianship may be appropriate in such circumstances, it is possible that other, less intrusive methods can address the individual’s risks and services needed.

 Guardianship should be pursued as a last resort, where there are no available resources or adequate alternatives available to protect the individual.
 If resources exist, such as a power of attorney, trust or health care proxy, the personal needs and property management of the individual may already be adequately provided for, making a guardianship unnecessary and an excessive intrusion upon the individual’s liberty interests.

 Questions About Guardianship | Who is the Guardian?